Volue-Public/energy-mesh-python/docs/source/tests.rst

 Tests
 ---------

-The Mesh Python SDK is shipped with the tests that is used to verify its functionality.
+The Mesh Python SDK is shipped with tests that are used to verify its functionality.

 .. warning::
    Some tests are written to read or write data to or from the Mesh servers database.
 These tests are marked with database.
 See :issue:`61` for a discussion around this.